ZonyLaw/TradePro/README.md

 - Ensure any custom made apps link to the user need to be deleted before following the steps found at this website: https://pypi.org/project/django-use-email-as-username/

+- A package is installed for using email instead of username (pacakge installation: pip install django-use-email-as-username)

 ### Content in the env file if this gets deleted